Reasonable Accommodations Routinely Used at Randolph College

 Testing in a reduced distraction setting: Students with AD/HD, ADD, Autism Spectrum Disorder, and anxiety often require an environment with reduced distractions in order to fully focus on the task at hand.
-Testing for this accommodation is completed in the Testing Center in the ASC, or in a separate room designated by faculty (e.g., The Ethyl Center).
+Testing for this accommodation is completed in the Test Room in the ASC, or in a separate room designated by faculty (e.g., The Ethyl Center).